nickdrummond/star-wars-ontology/docs/performance.md

 There could be a lot of other queries testing

 ## Expensive modelling (Pellet)

+### Characterising species

+36-38s full classification in Protege of all.owl.ttl

+* Moving hasPart usage (heavy use of cardinality) to another ontology not directly imported = 26-27s classification for all.owl.ttl
+* Moving hasTrait usage only saves a second, but fits better in the new ontology
+* Moving sentience usage drops classification to 15s
+* Moving movesWith usage drops it all the way to 12s

+Assertions on individuals have been retained in star-wars.owl.ttl

+### Characterising vehicles/roles

+Leaving movesWith usage for 6 type of vehicles and troopers in base.owl.ttl adds 2/3s to classification

 ### ```visited``` as a property chain
 Nice to have this to show where characters have been, but it can be used at query time instead as its slow: